What is matcha?

 Culinary grade matcha

 Our organic culinary grade matcha is made specifically for use in lattes, baked goods, and other recipes.
-Culinary grade matcha has a slightly stronger taste than ceremonial grade matcha, while allows the matcha flavor to shine even when mixed with other ingredients.
+Culinary grade matcha has a slightly stronger taste than ceremonial grade matcha, while allowing the matcha flavor to shine even when mixed with other ingredients.

 Matcha to go